Dedan Kimathi University of Technology

-On 26 November 2008 construction of a multi-purpose resource centre began.
+On 26 November 2008 construction of a multipurpose resource centre began.
 The second phase, out of four, of this project reached completion in late 2010.
 It serves as the main hub for activities and events in the college.

 History

 DeKUT started operating as a technical institute in 1978.
 Since August 2007 to the award of the Charter, it operated as a constituent university college.
 DeKUT was granted a charter to become a degree-awarding institution on 14 December 2012.
 It operates under the Ministry of Education, Science and Technology.

 Academics

 DeKUT offers academic programmes at the undergraduate and graduate levels through five schools and five institutes.